buley/personal/src/content/stress.md

 > *"If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment." — Marcus Aurelius*

+> *"Stress is like spice - in the right proportion it enhances the flavor of a dish.
+Too little, it's bland.
+Too much, it's intolerable." — Donald Tubesing*

 *Stress isn't a condition to treat—it's intelligence to interpret.
 The goal isn't to feel less, but to understand more.*

 I don't view stress as something to manage, avoid, or overcome.

 Stress is a **diagnostic tool**—a precise indicator that something in my system needs attention.

 Like a check engine light, it doesn't create the problem; it reveals it.

 The goal isn't to eliminate stress but to **understand what it's telling me.**

 ## 1. Stress as Intelligence